Dshah0623/X-Ray-Tooling-WAT.ai-/README.md

 `--use_chroma` will use the chroma embedding db instead of a vector index

-`--use_open_ai_embeddings` will use open ai embeddings instead of huggingface embeddings
+`--use_openai_embeddings` will use open ai embeddings instead of huggingface embeddings

 ## Using the ChromaEmbedding Script